 THE PROVOST'S INNOVATION CHALLENGE @ TANGENT

-It’s a challenge to our students to engage with pressing issues facing the world and to explore turning their ideas into impactful, real-world ventures.
-It’s also a competition — and an opportunity to win €10K funding to develop your idea over the summer.
+The Provost’s Innovation Challenge @ Tangent supports our students to engage with pressing issues facing the world and to explore turning their ideas into impactful, real-world ventures.
+It’s also a competition — and an opportunity to win €10K funding to develop your solution over the summer.
+The 2019 winner of the Provost’s Innovation Challenge @ Tangent were The Homeless Wallet and The EcoSystem.
+Homeless Wallet enables cashless and transparent donation via a blockchain digital wallet, while The EcoSystem’s mission is to create sustainable communities for the homeless with a smart approach to space and accommodation, similar to the Japanese pod hotel model.

 Frequently Asked Questions